Buuntu/react-final-table/CONTRIBUTING.md

 ## Testing

 All tests must pass.
 If you submit a PR with a bug fix or a new feature, it is unlikely to be approved without 100% diff coverage.
-To run the tests with coverage, run: `npm run test-coverage`.
+To run the tests with coverage, run: `npm run test:coverage`.

 ## Commit Messages